kiwi0fruit/enaml-video-app/setup/README.md

     conda env remove --name enaml_video_app

 Sometimes conda environment is not deleted but renamed and placed to special trash folder inside root Miniconda installation.
-It's out of action this way but still takes disk space - you may need to delete it manually to free the space.
+It's out of action this way but still takes disk space.
+You may need to delete it via `conda clean --help`.
+Manually deleting may break your conda installation.

 ## Reinstall